 Even if you carefully follow all the rules on keeping white clothes white, they can still become yellowed over time.
-So, what to do?
+So, what should you do?

-You can also add an old-fashioned laundry product, laundry bluing, to the wash or rinse water to make white clothes appear brighter.
-Just follow the directions on the bottle.
+An old-fashioned laundry product, laundry bluing, can be added to the wash or rinse water to make white clothes appear brighter.
+Just carefully follow the directions on the bottle.

 Commercial Color Remover

-If neither oxygen-based bleach or bluing gets your clothing white enough, you can use a commercial color remover to strip away any color from the clothing.
-It should not be used if there is colored trim or decorations on your clothing.
+If neither oxygen-based bleach or bluing gets your clothing white enough, use a commercial color remover to strip away any color from the clothing.
+It should not be used if there is colored trim or decorations on the clothing.

 Use the Sun

 Chlorine bleach can be used on cotton fabrics that have yellowed due to storage issues.
-Always follow product directions and don't over use.
+Always follow product directions and don't use too much bleach.
 If you can detect a chlorine odor as you remove wet laundry from the washer, you are using too much bleach.

 Cut back on the amount used and add a second rinse to remove as much of the residue as possible.